bjornn/wrigri/Readme.md

 # Write In A Grid

-Write in a grid is a method that several documents in a spreadsheet program and generate stand alone documents from this master document.
+Write In A Grid is a method where several documents are written up simultaneously in a spreadsheet program.
+You can then use this program to generate stand-alone-documents from the master document.

 The Write in a grid method can be productive when

 * You write many documents of similar type with a large degree of overlap and repetition (e.g. functional specifications, requirements, RFCs).
 * You are collecting data from many authors and want them to fill in a form with a lot of instructive text that shall not be present in the end product.
 * You need to quality assess information from many sources by keeping them in one place.
 * You need to maintain multiple instances of documents in different languages and want to be able to work on them side by side.

 The basis for Write In A Grid is

  * Document section headers (keys) are stored in one column.
  * Data for one document instance is then represented in another column (values).
- * One column is reserved for output formatting instructions.
+ * One additional column is reserved for output formatting instructions.

-This software allows you to generate output from such a grid in either html- or markdown format.
+This software allows you to generate output from such a grid in either html-, ReStructured Text or Markdown format.

 ## Input